 Besides his devout religious works, Murillo also produced many genre subjects, these lively, realist portraits of beggars, street urchins, fruit sellers and other aspects of low life which reflect the hardships of his youth.
 Many times, he painted important images of the daily life of ordinary people, whom he generally portrays with amused sympathy using a refined technique, as in the Two Women at a Window, constituting an extensive and appealing record of the everyday life of his times.
 Seventeenth-century Spanish painting offers a touching image of dreams and life, of illusion and reality.

 He died from injuries sustained in a fall from scaffolding while painting the altarpiece at Cadiz in 1682.
 Bartolomé Esteban Murillo had many pupils and followers.
-The prolific reproductions of his paintings ensured his reputation in Spain and fame throughout Europe, and before the 19th century, his work was more known than that of any other Spanish artist.
+Murillo's works were constantly copied and reproduced, ensuring his fame and reputation in Spain and throughout Europe, and prior the Nineteenth century, his work was more known than that of any other Spanish artist, including Goya or Velasquez.

-Artists Influencing Esteban Murillo: Juan del Castillo, Diego Velázquez
+Artists Influencing Bartolome Murillo: Juan del Castillo, Diego Velázquez.

-Painters Bartolome Murillo Influenced: Jean-Baptiste Greuze, Thomas Gainsborough
+Painters Bartolome Esteban Murillo Influenced: Jean-Baptiste Greuze, Thomas Gainsborough.